-The diameter is adjusted according to the load, aiming for the best performance with the least drag.
+The line diameter has been calculated depending on the workload and aims to achieve the required best performance with the least drag.

-The lines are produced semi-automatically and all seams are finished under the supervision of our specialists.
+The lines are semi-automatically cut to length and all the sewing is completed under the supervision of our specialists.